 Appropriate Vaccine Usage

-This indicates the percent of residents that have received the flu and pneumonia vaccines.
-High vaccination rates should be demanded by residents.
+This is the percentage of residents that have received the flu and pneumonia vaccines.
+High vaccination rates should be standard at this point.

 Residents Maintain Autonomy